JabRef/jabref/docs/code-howtos.md

 ### Working with authors

-You can normalize the authors using `net.sf.jabref.model.entry.AuthorList.fixAuthor_firstNameFirst(String)`.
+You can normalize the authors using `org.jabref.model.entry.AuthorList.fixAuthor_firstNameFirst(String)`.
 Then the authors always look nice.
-The only alternative containing all data of the names is `net.sf.jabref.model.entry.AuthorList.fixAuthor_lastNameFirst(String)`.
+The only alternative containing all data of the names is `org.jabref.model.entry.AuthorList.fixAuthor_lastNameFirst(String)`.
 The other `fix...` methods omit data (like the von parts or the junior information).

 ## Benchmarks
 - Benchmarks can be executed by running the `jmh` gradle task (this functionality uses the [JMH Gradle plugin]( https://github.com/melix/jmh-gradle-plugin))